3609-3687 Arbutus St rezoning application

 As an incentive to developers, does the COV waive the DCL ( development cost levies) to build rentals?
 Can the COV afford this, especially now during the covid when city coffers are depleting?
 What other financial incentives offered to developers?

-chooch asked over 3 years ago
+chooch asked about 4 years ago

 The Development Cost Levy (DCL) waiver provides an incentive to developers to provide for secured residential rental and social housing projects, which is seen as an overall community benefit.
 Staff constantly monitor the DCLs collected and what the needs are (which are paid for by DCLs).
 In fact, as a result of this analysis, on November 26, 2019, City Council approved the removal of the Utilities DCL waiver for secured market rental housing effective September 30, 2020.
 Projects with submitted applications will be provided in-stream rate protection for another year.
 The Rental Incentive Programs Bulletin provides more details on this, rent level criteria for DCL waivers, and other DCL related matters.